raywritescode/raywritescode.github.io/_posts/2014-08-14-algorithm-exchange-two.md

     | 67 |          | 19 |
     ------          ------

-Here’s the expected result after applying the algorithm.
+Here's the expected result after applying the algorithm.

 ### Initial Thoughts

 At first glance the solution seems obvious.
 Assign the value of *numOne* to *numTwo* and assign the value of *numTwo* to *numOne*.

-Here’s a graphical walk-through of this initial solution.
+Here's a graphical walk-through of this initial solution.

     numOne          numTwo
     ------          ------